Chapter 14 Summarizing Data

 ## 4 PE 0.975

 That’s it.
 186339 unique rows summarized like that.
-Note that summarize produces a new data frame, so you’ll want to double check on the outputted data types.
+Note that summarize produces a new data frame, so you’ll want to double check the outputted data types.
 Let’s break down what our code does:

 • We’re creating a new data frame, so we store it in sumAtl.